michaeldmcqueen/resources.gmt.com-website/_woh_resources/5-helpful-resources/frequently-asked-questions.md

 * There may be a couple skits during the programs for any participants that enjoy acting.&nbsp;
 * There will be a lip-sync battle during the week!
 If any participants, or your entire group, want to prepare a little something for this, the camp staff will just need to approve your song (at camp) beforehand.&nbsp;
-* Bring fun stuff for theme dinners!
-There will be 3 evenings where participants can have fun dressing up: Christmas Monday, Wacky Wednesday, and Tropical Thursday.&nbsp;

 ---